Many manufacturers requesting roll forming services ask first and foremost: Can you prove your competence?

 Although individual procedures and their efficiency are important, what’s needed is a concentration on strategy and planning.
 It’s necessary to see risks and work to prevent poor outcomes.
 Your own supply chain and lead times could take a real hit if suddenly your roll former was unable to come through with an order.

-9001:2015 certification sends a message to all its stakeholders, including management and other employees, customers, and even the bank and the landlord.
+ISO certification sends a message to all its stakeholders, including management and other employees, customers, and even the bank and the landlord.
 That message is that your roll former is a reliable partner providing a high-quality product for the lowest price possible.
-In short, certification shows that your vendor understands and works to achieve real value.
+In short, certification shows that your vendor understands customer satisfaction and works to achieve real value.

-ISO 9001:2015 certification isn’t the only reason to go with a particular roll forming company, of course.
+ISO manufacturing standards certification isn’t the only reason to go with a particular roll forming company, of course.
 But it should be high on the list of qualifiers.
-A company not organized or proficient enough to keep up on industry standards is probably not a reliable choice.
+A company not organized or proficient enough to keep up with industry standards is probably not a reliable choice.

 It’s also easy to find out if a company has the certification.
 Most businesses display it proudly on their website.